tony-zhelonkin/RNAseq_pipelineDock/README.md

 - rRNA filtering [(SortMeRNA)](http://bioinfo.lifl.fr/RNA/sortmerna/) [2]
 - [kallisto](https://pachterlab.github.io/kallisto/) [14]

+I`ve added a couple of scripts, that made my life a little bit easier.
+Complete list of scripts and description is [here](https://github.com/tony-zhelonkin/RNAseq_pipelineDock/tree/master/base).
+Some of the main scripts are the ones that set the core of the pipeline:

+- `getPreAlignmentQC.sh`
+- `runSTARalign.sh`
+- `getPostAlignmentQC.sh`
+- `htseqCheckStrand.sh`
+- `runFeatureCounts.sh`

+The meaning is pretty self-explanatory.
+For complete list and detailed description look [here](https://github.com/tony-zhelonkin/RNAseq_pipelineDock/tree/master/base)

 R functionality has been completely turned off and silenced for now.
 Since the original repo the docker base bioconductor/release_base2 [6] has been deprecated.
-The current installation is based on Ubuntu 20.04, which is somewhat heavy (The resulting docker image is around 6Gb).
+The current installation is based on Ubuntu 20.04, which is somewhat heavy (The resulting docker image is around 7Gb).

 The source (+Dockerfile) which was used to build this container, is [here](https://github.com/bschiffthaler/ngs) on GitHub!